Star Formation and Chemical Enrichment in Protoclusters: CELib yield

 \section{CELib yield}

-Figure~\ref{fig:evolution_CELib} shows the cumulative yield of oxygen (left), nitrogen (center) and iron (right) by SNe I$ $I, SNe Ia, and AGB stars.
-The abscissa is the time since the formation of a star cluster of 1\,$\Msun$.
-The ordinate is the integrated ejected element masses per SSP particles with $Z_\mathrm{SSP}=0.001$.
-Oxygen is mainly released by SNe I$ $I. AGB and SNe Ia occur later than SNe I$ $I, but do not contribute much to the release of oxygen.
-Nitrogen is released by SNe I$ $I from $\sim\,60$\,Myr, and released by AGB stars from $\sim\,1$\,Gyr.
-Iron is released by SNe I$ $I from a few times $10$\,Myr.
-However, after around $50$\,Myr, the main release is from SNe Ia.
-These properties allow us to use oxygen as a tracer for SNe I$ $I, nitrogen as a tracer for AGB stars, and iron as a tracer for SNe Ia.
+Figure~\ref{fig:evolution_CELib} shows the cumulative yield of oxygen (left), nitrogen (center), and iron (right) by {\SNII}, SN Ia, and AGB stars.
+The abscissa is the time since the formation of an SSP particle.
+The ordinate is the integrated ejected element masses per SSP particle with $Z_\mathrm{SSP}=0.001$.
+Oxygen is mainly released by {\SNII}.
+AGB and SN Ia occur later than {\SNII}, but do not contribute much to the release of oxygen.
+Nitrogen is released by {\SNII} from $\sim\,60$\,Myr, and released by AGB stars from $\sim\,1$\,Gyr.
+Iron is released by {\SNII} from a few times $10$\,Myr.
+However, after around $50$\,Myr, the main release is from SN Ia.
+These properties allow us to use oxygen as a tracer for {\SNII}, nitrogen as a tracer for AGB stars, and iron as a tracer for SN Ia.